albertobug/OI-Web-App-92/README.md

 - 461414: Fixed the scrollability of the Operation Support Portal's Process view
 - 462785: Fixed an UI issue regarding the alignment for the column "User account is disabled" and its data.

-User Accounts: Title of column "User account is disabled" is aligned differently as its data.

 ### July 30, 2024